Create Less Waste This Christmas

 Fabric Wrapping Using Bandanas

 The first thing I did was purchase about twenty colorful large-size bandanas.
 These are great for smaller gifts.
+I’d add a curled ribbon or yarn instead of disposable bows for a festive finish.

-These bandanas can be purchased new of course.
-But many of mine came from thrift stores or garage sales for just pennies!
+*Bandanas are cheap, but most of mine came from thrift stores or garage sales for just pennies!

 My family knows that I consider these our perpetually reusable gift wrappings.
 They happily return the wrappings after their gift is opened.